Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

 \subsubsection{Tactile Sensing}

-There exist many types of tactile sensors.
+There exist many types of tactile sensors, which provide direct measurements of contact states (e.g., contact location, normal/shear forces, and incipient slip) and thus play a critical role in safe execution of contact-rich task.
 In robot learning, the most widely used are vision-based tactile sensors such as the GelSight family \citep{yuan2017gelsight,wang2021gelsight}, as well as low-cost, easily arrayable tactile sensor designs such as flexible tactile sensor array \citep{huang20243d}.
 There has also been progress in vision-based tactile sensors with task-adaptive geometries, such as hemispherical and finger-shaped designs \citep{11024242, sun2022soft, 9811966}.
 High-resolution vision-based tactile sensing provides high-resolution, local information about contact that complements global vision and low-dimensional F/T measurements.
 Rather than only measuring a single wrench at the wrist, tactile skins and fingertip arrays reveal pressure distributions, shear and incipient slip at the exact points of interaction, making it possible to detect unsafe contact patterns, such as concentrated loads on corners or sliding on fragile surfaces, before they escalate into damage or failure \citep{31,43,71}.
+Beyond conventional parallel-jaw grippers and tactile-equipped dexterous hands \cite{zhao2025ftac, bhirangi2023allthefeels, suresh2024neuralfeels}, other end-effectors—such as multi-DoF (e.g.,5-DoF) grippers—can enable manipulation primitives like cable/rope disentangling and thin-card flipping \cite{zhou2024hand}.
+These designs broaden the repertoire of feasible manipulation tasks and could be promising to combine with safety modules or learned control policies in future work.
 For safe learning, these rich contact cues are typically fed directly into the policy alongside proprioceptive state, so that both exploration and execution can be guided away from behaviours that produce sharp spikes or unstable contact transitions \citep{71,106}.